Continuous Multi-line Queues and TASEP: Introduction

 If we condition on the permutation $\pi$ of the distribution we can in some special cases give an exact description of the density function $g_{\pi}$ of how the particles are located on the circle, see \refS{S:Densities}.
-For the reverse permutation $w_0=n\dots321$ the density function is the Vandermonde determinant.
-For a number of other permutations the density function is, mostly conjecturally, a sum of derivatives of the Vandermonde determinant.
-In the cases we can prove, we first prove an exact formula for the discrete case with a given number of empty sites and then take the limit.
-An interesting observation is that the the density functions in several cases satisfy the Laplace equation.
+For the reverse permutation $w_0=n\dots321$, the density function is the Vandermonde determinant, see Theorem \ref{T:w0}.
+For a class of other permutations the density function is, mostly conjecturally, an explicit linear combination of derivatives of the Vandermonde determinant.
+See \refT{T:Cont12} and Conjectures \ref{Conj:Pdfoneaway} and \ref{Conj:Pdfmanyaway}.
+In the cases we can prove, we first prove an exact formula for the discrete case with a given number of empty sites and then take the limit, see Section \ref{S:Disc chain}.
+An interesting observation is that the density functions $g_\pi$ in several cases satisfy Laplace's equation.
+In general, it seems difficult to give a closed formula for the probability that the particles form a given permutation and we have no general conjecture.
+However, we give a closed formula for the probability for $w_0$, see Theorem \ref{T:ExactProb}.

-The probability for the particles to form a given permutation seems in general difficult to compute and we have no general conjecture.
-It can be computed for $w_0$, see Theorem \ref{T:ExactProb}.
-In \refS{S:Correlations} we study the probability of two given labels being next to each other.
-There is a tantalising pattern for this correlation that we formulate as a general conjecture.
-We prove the conjecture in a few special cases.
-In \refS{S:initial} we study the probability that $k$ particles adjacent to each other form a descending sequence.
-This is also proven to be the Vandermonde determinant.
-The proof is in the finite case and it proves Theorem 8.1 announced in \cite{AL2}.
-We don't know if these two different probabilities both given by the Vandermonde determinant are just coincidences or if there is a deeper connection.
-See beginning of Section \ref{S:initial} for a discussion.
-In \refS{S:R-S} we end with some speculations about the similar nature of this model and the famous Razumov-Stroganov model for linking patterns in a disk.
+Despite the difficulty we had in understanding the probability of a permutation, it seems to be within reach to study certain two-point correlations corresponding to adjacency in the permutation, that is, the probability of two given labeled particles being next to each other.
+The corresponding two point correlation turned out to be important in the discrete case \cite{AAV,AL2}, and has been the second focus of our study.
+In \refS{S:Correlations} we present a tantalizing pattern for this correlation that we formulate as a general conjecture.
+We prove some special cases of the conjecture.

+In \refS{S:initial} we study a third problem, namely the probability that $k$ particles adjacent to each other form a descending sequence in the discrete chain.
+This is proven, \refT{T:initial}, to be the same Vandermonde determinant as in \refT{T:w0}, which settles Conjecture 8.1 in \cite{AL2}.
+We don't know if these two different probabilities expressed as a Vandermonde determinant is just a coincidence, or if there is a deeper connection.
+See Remark \ref{R:5} for a discussion.

-{\bf Acknowledgement} We thank Andrea Sportiello for asking good questions and Philippe Di Francesco for interesting discussions on the Razumov-Stroganov chain.
+{\bf Acknowledgement} We thank Andrea Sportiello for asking good questions.
+We also thank the anonymous referees for numerous improvements on the presentation of the paper.